acswift/acswift/README.md

 </details>

 ---
-Since 2019, I've been developing `Svija`, a way to build websites using Adobe Illustrator · [svija.com](https://svija.com).
+- 2019-present: I've been developing `Svija`, a way to build websites using Adobe Illustrator · [svija.com](https://svija.com)

-From 2015-2019, I was an independent designer · [ozake.com](https://ozake.com).
+- 2015-2019: I was an independent designer · [ozake.com](https://ozake.com)

-From 2012-2014, I took a couple of years to concentrate on classical drawing · [portfolio](https://www.flickr.com/photos/andrewcarrollswift/albums)
+- 2012-2014: I took a couple of years to concentrate on classical drawing · [portfolio](https://www.flickr.com/photos/andrewcarrollswift/albums)